Zagreus (Hades): Concept and creation

-Appearances
+Fictional character biography

 Zagreus is the protagonist of the 2020 video game Hades.
 In it, his goal is to escape the Underworld, which is ruled by his father, Hades, with the aspiration of meeting his demigoddess mother, Persephone, on the surface.
 Along the way, he does battle with the forces of Hades, including the Fury Sister Megaera and the hero Theseus.
 He also encounters various Olympian gods, such as Athena, Zeus, and Aphrodite, who offer him boons to help him on his journey.
 As Zagreus progresses, he travels through Tartarus, Asphodel, Elysium, and the Temple of Styx, each representing a different region of the Underworld.
 As Zagreus progresses, he can converse with multiple characters, and is able to pursue relationships with characters such as Megaera, Thanatos, and Dusa, with the former two being potentially romantic.

 He appears as a collectible Spirit in the video game Super Smash Bros.
 Ultimate.

 Reception

 Paste writer Holly Green felt that Zagreus' experiences throughout the game were relatable to the player, particularly Zagreus' ignorance of the Olympians.
 She also discussed how the cycle of failure and progress was motivated by the desire to learn more about the game's world.
-Fellow Paste writer Rosy Hearts discussed the relationship between Persephone and Zagreus, particularly the pain of her having presumably had Zagreus die as a baby in her arms, as well as his struggle with her absence and her attempts to have him understand why she won't go back to the Underworld with him.
+Fellow Paste writer Rosy Hearts discussed the relationship between Persephone and Zagreus, particularly the pain of experiencing Zagreus die as a stillborn, as well as his struggle with her absence and her attempts to have him understand why she won't return to the Underworld with him.
 He was the runner-up for the best protagonist of 2020 award at RPGFan.
 RPGFan writer Alana Hagues praised him, calling him a "lovable idiot with a heart of gold" and saying it only took 10 minutes for her to come to love his sassy personality and sweet nature.
 She felt that this was the definitive depiction of the mythological figure.
 Kotaku writer Ash Parrish found Zagreus attractive; she discussed his appearance in the initial trailer, particularly his "breathless sigh, multicolored eyes, [and] hair flip which is nothing more than an excuse to show off his dummy thicc pectorals." as well as appreciating how tender he was.